Scotland County, Missouri: The Civil War

 Scotland County was the scene of three notable engagements during the American Civil War.
 The first happened at Etna on July 21, 1861.
 The 1st Northeast Missouri Home Guards under Colonel David Moore with assistance from additional units from Iowa and Illinois attacked pro-Confederate Missouri State Guard (MSG) forces using Etna as a training and resupply point.
 The action was part of General Nathaniel Lyon's efforts to clear "rebels" from rural Missouri.
 After a brief battle the MSG forces, mostly lightly armed cavalry, were driven from the town and surrounding areas of Scotland County and Moore's unit returned to its main base at Athens, Missouri.

 On July 13, 1862, Confederate Colonel Joseph C. Porter approached Memphis in four converging columns totaling 125–169 men and captured it with little or no resistance.
 They first raided the federal armory, seizing about 100 muskets with cartridge boxes and ammunition, and several uniforms.
-The Confederates rounded up all adult males, who were taken to the courthouse to swear not to divulge any information about the raiders for 48 hours.
+The Confederates rounded up all adult men, who were taken to the courthouse to swear not to divulge any information about the raiders for 48 hours.
 Porter freed all militiamen and suspected militiamen to await parole, a fact noted by champions of his character.
 Citizens expressed their sympathies variously; Porter gave safe passage to a physician, an admitted Union supporter, who was anxious to return to his seriously ill wife.
 One of Porter's troops threatened a verbally abusive woman with a pistol, perhaps as a bluff.
 Porter's troops entered the courthouse and destroyed all indictments for horse theft, an act variously understood as simple lawlessness, intervention on behalf of criminal associates, or interference with politically motivated, fraudulent charges.

 At Memphis, a key incident occurred that darkened Porter's reputation, and which his detractors see as part of a behavioral pattern that put him and his men beyond the norms of warfare.
 According to the History of Shelby County, which is generally sympathetic to Porter, "Most conceded that Col. Porter’s purpose for capturing Memphis, MO. was to seize Dr. Wm.
 Aylward, a prominent Union man of the community."
 Aylward was captured during the day by Captain Tom Stacy's men and confined to a house.
 Stacy was generally regarded as a genuine bushwhacker; other members of Porter's command called his company "the chain gang" due to its behavior.
 After rousing Aylward overnight and removing him from his home, ostensibly to see Porter, guards claimed that he escaped.
 But witnesses reported hearing the sounds of a strangling, and his body was found the next day with marks consistent with hanging or strangulation.
 Supporters of Porter attribute Aylward's murder to Stacy.
 But a Union gentleman who came to inquire about Aylward and a captured officer before the discovery of the body said that when he asked Porter about Aylward, the response was, "He is where he will never disturb anybody else."